Terms and conditions

 Payment

 For multi-day trips with accommodation included, I may request a deposit, in particular if I have had to pay in advance for overnight stays.
-In all cases, full payment should be made at the latest by 15 days before the start of the trip.
+In all cases, full payment should be made by the date specified in my invoice and at the latest by 15 days before the start of the trip.

 Cancellations and reimbursements